poytaytoy/DingleBob/SYNTAX.md

 ---

-Sure — here’s a clean README-sized section you can paste.

----

 ## Closures

 A **closure** is a function (usually a `lambda`) that **remembers variables from the scope where it was created**, even after that scope has “finished”.